devmki/blueM_via_python/README.md

 The user must make settings in the USER SETTINGS section and optionally in the OPTIONAL SETTINGS.
 Required settings are
 1. path to the BlueM.DllAdapter.dll
-2. path to the BlueM.Sim.dll.
+2. path to the BlueM.Sim.dll
-3. the time frames for simulations need to be defined.
+3. the time frames for simulations need to be defined
-4. the path and files variables should be adjusted to your folder structure.
+4. the path and files variables should be adjusted to your folder structure

 Optional settings are defining a new time step, which will be written into the ALL files and used for the simulation.